K-mikaZ/new_approach_adb__1st/README.md

   I wanted to offer (on a [site known to the community](https://github.com/collinbarrett/FilterLists)) a simple list (not of blocking, but automatic [redirect-rule](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#redirect-rule)), to help the *noop\** of all blocking filters (already present in your ad blocker, but also to come) and which used for that conditions ([!#if - !#endif](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#if-condition)).
 ###### *\*noop: for the uninitiated, equivalent to an empty response*.
 But I did not meet a great success (not at the level of the list host itself, but more with the ublock-origin team), [see for yourself](https://github.com/collinbarrett/FilterLists/issues/1731).
-My approach has been criticized, even mocked.
+My approach has been criticized, even mocked.<br><br>
+I never asked to touch up their codes.
+I just proposed a list to know that it was enough to install or not.

+> The redirect rule is not to speed up the browser.
+It is used to repair breaks, anti-adblock and to facilitate the drafting of the list.

+OK, so why not automate it so that it applies by itself (easier to write filters, right?).<br>I'm not a coder, and I have to justify (by measures that I can not do because I do not know the tools for) everything I offer.<br>As for me, I have to settle for assumptions:

+> I don't think that providing a response will be faster than simply canceling a network request.

+Assumption.
+Indeed, in many computer languages, a response (even empty) is always better than no response.
+This avoids many errors (or non-return of response, if expected).

   ```STATUS: being written ...```